Skip to main content

 • January 24, 2020

 For Underactive Thyroid "I have hypothyroid but still have my thyroid.
-So Levo. works wells for me.
+So Levo works well for me.
 Lowers my TSH and even aided in weight loss.
 I always have better bowel movements when taking this medication.
 It stopped my hair from stripping out.
-BUT, at first it did cause my heart to race when I was bumped up to 0.75 and it does cause fatigue.
+BUT, at first, it did cause my heart to race when I was bumped up to 0.75, and it does cause fatigue.
 I would get really sweaty when I started taking the 0.75.
 I see now why they don't want you taking this if you've been experiencing heart attack symptoms because boy did this make me feel like I was having one.
-Only issues I had with taking 0.50 was the fatigue, but my TSH was steady going down.
+Only issues I had with taking 0.50 were the fatigue, but my TSH was steady going down.
 The side effects have subsided.
 Guess I just needed to stick it out.
-I feel better on Levothyroxine than without it.
+I feel better on levothyroxine than without it.
 It works.
 Prayers for healing for us all <3"

 9 / 10